There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 - Lighting as a statement piece

-With the modern style you want a clean and fresh look in your space.
+With the modern style you want a clean and fresh look.
 Avoid decorating with accessories; instead have a few pieces of art on display.
 However, if you do style décor be subtle with it, strive for simplicity.

 You want to select functional furniture and arrange it to promote symmetry in the lines of the room.
 Geometric forms are encouraged.